Getting Channels

 Using Getter Methods

 For convenience, you can use dedicated getter methods for each channel.
-These methods are dynamically available based on the color space:
+These methods are dynamically available based on the color space.
+These methods return clamped values (same as getChannel()).

 RGB/RGBA Channels